-Lossless - The user can achieve near lossless data collection in most environments through the use of data buffering, radio acknowledgments, and retransmissions.
+Lossless The user can achieve near lossless data collection in most environments using data buffering, radio acknowledgments, and retransmissions.
 Each node buffers collected data and timestamps to an internal 2 Mbit FIFO buffer.
 For each transmission, data is pulled from this buffer.
-And upon receiving the data packet, an acknowledgment is sent from the WSDA gateway that is providing the beacon.
 The node will retransmit data until this acknowledgment is received.
 Inherent overhead in the transmission scheduling protocol assures the node time to recover from periods of poor radio communication.

-This feature allows lossless performance in environments where the node achieves as low as 50% packet error rate.
+This feature allows lossless performance in environments where the node suffers as much as 50% packet error rate.
 It also allows for operation in situations where the gateway and node move in and out of range of each other.